 Well, I don’t own the Dell XPS 15 laptop.
 But, below is an amazing video from The Everyday Dad YouTube channel upgrading a Dell XPS 15 9500.
 You can use the same tutorial to upgrade any Dell XPS 15.

 Different modes of Dell XPS 15 can have a different kind of internal arrangement.
 But, you can pretty easily follow the same procedure to install your SSD (NVMe or SATA).
 You can follow this installation guide as well.
 This installation guide is written for Dell XPS 15 5570.

 1. Have a data backup

 Although this installation process is completely safe to do, there is always a chance of data loss during these tasks.
-So, in order to stay on the safer side, it will be good to backup your data and prevent it from lost.
+So, in order to stay on the safer side, it will be good to backup your data and prevent it from being lost.
 You can make use of any free data backup software for the same.

-2. Arrange tools and prepare you workbench
+2. Arrange tools and prepare your workbench

 Make sure to put your laptop on a table.
-It will good to use an insulation pad or a plastic piece to protect it from scratches.
+It will be good to use an insulation pad or a plastic piece to protect it from scratches.
 Now, the next step is to arrange the screwdriver to open the base cover.
 The Phillips #0 #1 and #00 will be good to have to do everything seamlessly.